 Guests can choose from an à la carte menu or opt for one of the tasting menus, one of which, as we are in Prague, is a nice Bohemian Menu.
 An optional set of wines to accompany each course is also available with the tasting menus.

-Desserts are of course a French speciality, and U Maliru 1543 doesn't let you down.
-Among the choices are strawberries flambéed with Grand Marnier, chocolate terrine with cherries, and crème brûlée.
+Desserts are of course a French speciality, and U Maliru 1543 doesn't let you down here either, with selection of delicious mousse, cheesecake, crepes, and a fine cheeseboard on offer.

 U Maliru 1543 is a smart, quiet restaurant, wonderfully restored to its former glory.
 As you enter, a wonderful smell of freshly cooked fare permeates the air.
 Emperor Rudolph II himself dined here on recommendation from his royal staff.